How Much Does a Kitchen Remodel Cost?

 For a complete kitchen transformation, including altering the layout or opening up walls.

-Resale & The 7-Year Rule
+Resale & The 7-Year Rule for Remodeling

 If you plan to sell within seven years, you should really consider the return on investment (ROI).
 A minor kitchen remodel offers the best ROI, as it updates the look without overspending.
 Focus on style over substance.
 In other words, it’s probably wiser to spring for the nicer looking countertop instead of the storage accessories.